SnakeSolid/rust-no-dpi-socks/README.md

 ./target/release/no-dpi-socks
 ```

 SOCKS5 server will run on `localhost:1080`, it can be used in any browser.
+To
-To avoid transfer all data through proxy
+avoid transfer all data through proxy use `proxy.pac` file to configure
-use `proxu.pac` file to configure browser to transfer only `*.googlevideo.com` traffic through this proxy.
+browser to transfer only YouTube related traffic through this proxy.

 ## License
 [license]: #license